hanasakura7/A242_STTHK2123_A_GAMEPLAY/README.md

 - Added collision effect

-- Added another obstacle, clouds.
+- Added another obstacle (clouds).
 If the player clashes with it, 1 life will be deducted

 - Added power-up effect